-How to Get an Industrial and Commercial Machinery Wholesale Trading Licence in Dubai
+How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Dubai has long been a gateway for industrial trade across the Middle East, Africa, and South Asia.
 As manufacturing activity accelerates across the region and infrastructure projects multiply, the demand for specialised machinery is growing at a pace few markets can match.
 Whether you are supplying navigation equipment, industrial machinery, or commercial service apparatus, establishing a wholesale trading operation in Dubai puts you at the centre of one of the world's most active trade corridors.

-This guide explains exactly how to obtain an Industrial and Commercial Machinery Wholesale Trading Licence under activity code 4659.08 at Dubai South Business Hub Free Zone, what the licence covers, who it is designed for, and what you can expect in terms of costs, timelines, and compliance requirements.
+This guide explains exactly how to obtain an Industrial and Commercial Machinery Wholesale Trading License under activity code 4659.08 at Dubai South Business Hub Free Zone, what the license covers, who it is designed for, and what you can expect in terms of costs, timelines, and compliance requirements.

-In practical terms, this licence permits you to trade in a wide range of equipment, including:
+In practical terms, this license permits you to trade in a wide range of equipment, including:

 Machinery used in industrial processing and manufacturing environments